dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-razor-components-app.md

 [!code-cshtml[](build-your-first-razor-components-app/samples_snapshot/3.x/FetchData2.cshtml?highlight=6)]

-An [@foreach](/dotnet/csharp/language-reference/keywords/foreach-in) loop is used to render each forecast instance as a row in the table of weather data:
+A [@foreach](/dotnet/csharp/language-reference/keywords/foreach-in) loop is used to render each forecast instance as a row in the table of weather data:

 [!code-cshtml[](build-your-first-razor-components-app/samples_snapshot/3.x/FetchData3.cshtml?highlight=11-19)]